George Leslie (politician): Political career

 On 28 February 2010, Leslie formally launched a campaign to contest Kilmarnock and Loudoun at the 2010 general election.
 However, he finished in second place, 12,378 votes behind the Labour Party candidate Cathy Jamieson.

-Leslie currently remains an active member of the SNP in the Kilmarnock and Loudoun area.
+Leslie returned to his home on 13 June 2023 after a prolonged stay at University Hospital Crosshouse.
+He died the following day, at the age of 86.